Guide to studying Geology

 Geology is a branch of scientific study focusing on the composition of solid earth and how its make-up changes over time.

-It gives insight into the history of the Earth, through studying plate tectonics and past climates.
+It gives insight into the history of the Earth by studying plate tectonics and past climates.
 Geology also involves the investigation of how minerals can be discovered and utilised.

 Geology combines the best of natural history and geography.
 During your degree course, you'll explore the origins of our modern landscape, as well as the ways we discover, use and manage natural resources.